-C22 The vehicle proprietor (and driver) must ensure that the vehicle displays two door signs provided by MKCC at all times whilst the vehicle is licenced.
+The private hire vehicle proprietor (and driver) must ensure that the private hire vehicle displays two door signs provided by MKCC at all times whilst the vehicle is licenced.
 The door signs must be displayed on both sides of the vehicle and must not be modified.
+The door signage must be displayed at all times whilst the vehicle is licensed; even if the driver is not working.
+The door signage can only be removed (and not displayed) if the vehicle licence is suspended, revoked or not renewed.